 I look at the people around me wheeling their carry-ons.
 They don’t look like they can afford it either.
-Granted, the travellers are in their comfy clothes, but not all tracky-dacks are created equal!
+Granted, the travellers are in their comfy clothes, and not all tracky-dacks are created equal!
 On closer inspection, they all look like K-Mart leisure suits rather than Armani to me.
 The target audience must then, be those people spending currencies other than the Aussie Dollar where a $300 shirt becomes a measly(?) $200.
 I remind myself that my mantra is to spend my cash on experiences and not stuff – the path to true happiness and walk on by.

 Defeated in my quest for reasonable prices, I sit down to a $6 coffee and a $6 Danish and while away the time till boarding.
 Thanks to the fact there was no traffic and I was first in line to check-in that’s two hours away!